Swelling after lens replacement. Rehabilitation after cataract removal

 • Watching TV and sitting at the computer is allowed already on the 3rd day of the postoperative period.
 The only condition is to strain your eyes for no longer than 30 minutes.

-How to prevent the appearance of cataracts?
+How to prevent cataracts?

-• In order to avoid cataracts caused by an eye injury, you do not need to engage in extreme sports, during which you can fall and hit your head.
+• In order to avoid cataracts caused by eye injury, you do not need to engage in extreme sports, during which you can fall and hit your head.

 CATEGORIES